10 things you should do now to prepare for winter

 We are so reliant on the internet, but if a storm meant power and mobile phone networks were affected, what would you do?
 Consider a separate battery charger, and you could store key information such as the power cut helpline number (105) on your phone.
 Find out more about dealing with a power cut.

-10. Think about what may be impacted by strong winds – guttering, pipes, roof tiles/slates, garden items
+6. Think about what may be impacted by strong winds or flooding – guttering, pipes, roof tiles/slates, garden items and things stored on your ground floor.

 In windy weather surprising things can become dangerous.
 Trees or branches can come down, cast iron guttering could be lethal and so can roof slates.
-Garden furniture and even children’s toys and trampolines can fly around causing damage and potential harm.
+Garden furniture and even children’s toys and trampolines can fly around causing damage and potential harm and fences can become problems too.
 Read more about preparing your property for winter weather and storms.

-Check if you are at risk of flooding using a simple postcode search.
+You should also check your property's flood risk and think about what you store on the ground floor of your house or business - could you keep important documents upstairs?
 Sign up for free flood warnings: if you live in an area at risk of flooding you could get free flood warnings direct to your mobile, home phone, or email.
 Know what to do in a flood: download the Environment Agency’s ‘Prepare Act Survive’ flood guide.
 Find out more at https://floodsdestroy.campaign.gov.uk/ and read about protecting your property from flooding.